Abhishekiih/Bridgelabz_2115000019/README.md

 **Day-9**
 - **02-Feb-2025**
 - **Topics:**
-  - Java Constructors - A constructor in Java is a special method used to initialize objects when they are created.
+  - Java Constructors – A constructor in Java is a special method used to initialize objects when they are created.
 It has the same name as the class and can be overloaded to allow different ways of initializing objects.
-  - Instance vs. Class Variables - Instance variables are tied to a specific object and are created when the object is instantiated.
+  - Instance vs. Class Variables – Instance variables are tied to a specific object and are created when the object is instantiated.
 Class variables are shared among all instances       of a class, defined using the static keyword, and are created when the class is loaded.
-  - Access Modifiers - Access modifiers in Java (e.g., public, private, protected) control the visibility and accessibility of classes, methods, and variables.
+  - Access Modifiers – Access modifiers in Java (e.g., public, private, protected) control the visibility and accessibility of classes, methods, and variables.
 They determine which other classes can access or modify a given member.

 ---

+**Day-10**
+- **04-Feb-2025**
+- **Topics:**
+  - Efficient Memory Usage with Static – Use static for shared values and utility methods to reduce memory usage and avoid redundancy.
+Static variables belong to the class rather        than any instance, making them ideal for constants and counters.
+  - Avoiding Ambiguity with This – Leverage this to reference the current instance and avoid ambiguity when initializing attributes.
+It helps differentiate between instance              variables and parameters with the same name.
+  - Ensuring Immutability with Final – Declare final variables for identifiers or constants that should remain unchanged.
+The final keyword prevents modification, ensuring data          integrity.
+  - Safe Type Checking with Instanceof – Use instanceof for safe type-checking and to prevent runtime errors during typecasting.
+This ensures that an object is of a specific type        before performing operations on it.
+  - **Practice Problems** – [Bank Account System, Library Management System, Employee Management System, Shopping Cart System, University Student Management, Vehicle Registration System, Hospital Management System ]